headless-start/Data_Augmentation_Image/README.md

 # Image Augmentation and MNIST Classification with TensorFlow

 This project demonstrates image augmentation techniques and trains a neural network on the MNIST dataset using TensorFlow.
 The goal is to showcase the impact of data augmentation on model performance.
+(Ensure version of Tensorflow and cuDNN library).

 ---